Skip to content

 Height is measured from the natural ground level on the highest side of the fence to the top of the highest point (including trellis, finials, or any other topper).
 If the fence sits on top of a retaining wall, the wall height is included in the total.
 For sloping ground, each section is measured from its own ground level.

-What counts as a highway?
+What counts as a highway used by vehicular traffic?

 Exceptions